Maja blanca: Variations

 Maja blanca can easily be adapted to include various other ingredients, often resulting in changes in the color of the dish.
-Examples include squash maja blanca which uses calabazas (Filipino: kalabasa) and a version of maja maiz that uses butter, resulting in a distinctive yellow color.
+Examples include squash maja blanca which uses calabazas (Filipino: kalabasa) and a version of maja maíz that uses butter, resulting in a distinctive yellow color.

-Other common variants include maja de ube (or maja ube), a deep purple variant of maja blanca which uses ube (purple yam); and maja buko pandan, a light green variant which is flavored with pandan leaves and coconut meat.
+Other common variants include maja de ube (or maja ube), a deep purple variant of maja blanca which uses ube (purple yam); and maja buko pandán, a light green variant which is flavored with pandanus leaf and coconut meat.